Effective Jan. 3, 2021

 Gathering of Personally-Identifying Information

 Certain visitors to Swarm Vision’s websites choose to interact with Swarm Vision in ways that require Swarm Vision to gather personally-identifying information.
 The amount and type of information that Swarm Vision gathers depends on the nature of the interaction.
 For example, we ask visitors who comment on our blog to provide a user name and email address.
 For those who wish to receive Swarm Vision updates via email, we collect their emails.
+For visitors taking the Swarm Innovation Profiler (“the Profiler”), or Swarm Innovation Culture (“Culture assessment”) Swarm Vision collects first and last name, email, country of residence, and responses to the Profiler or Culture assessment questions for the purpose of processing their Profiler or their employer’s Culture assessment results.
+In addition, for visitors taking the Profiler, Swarm asks voluntary demographic questions.
+These questions are not used in processing Profiler results and are only used to ensure that no adverse selection bias exists in the Profiler over time.
+Visitors may answer “Prefer not to answer” to such voluntary demographic questions.
 In each case, Swarm Vision collects such information only insofar as is necessary or appropriate to fulfill the purpose of the visitor’s interaction with Swarm Vision.
 Swarm Vision does not disclose personally-identifying information other than as described below.
 And visitors can always refuse to supply personally-identifying information, with the caveat that it may prevent them from engaging in certain website-related activities.

 Swarm Vision may collect statistics about the behavior of visitors to its websites.
 For instance, Swarm Vision may monitor the most popular pages or use spam screening services to help identify spam.
 Swarm Vision may display this information publicly or provide it to others.
 However, Swarm Vision does not disclose personally-identifying information other than as described below.